-Austria’s Skicircus Saalbach Hinterglemm Leogang Fieberbrunn has a plethora of activities on offer for the upcoming 2017-2018 ski season.
+Austria’s Skicircus Saalbach Hinterglemm Leogang Fieberbrunn has made some exciting changes for the upcoming 2019-2020 ski season.
+These include the new 12er KOGEL lift, a smart piste guiding system and the Ski ALPIN CARD, which can now be used to ski on 408 kilometres of slopes.
 A dynamic ski area with terrain for every level and no shortage of ski-in, ski-out accommodation, the “Home of Lässig” is a favourite with both beginners and experts alike.
 This winter, don’t miss your chance to explore expansive freeride areas and challenging ski circuits, ending with trendy après-ski parties hosted by top DJs.
 Still need convincing?
-Keep reading to find out the seven top reasons you need to visit Saalbach this winter.
+Keep reading to find out the ten top reasons you need to visit the Skicircus this winter.

-68km, 32 lifts and 12 000 vertical metres.
+65km, 32 lifts and 12400 vertical metres.
 These figures place The Challenge within the highest echelon of alpine ski circuits, even outshining the Sella Ronda, the White Ring and the King’s Tour.
 This challenging ski marathon will take you all throughout the enormous Skicircus Saalbach Hinterglemm Leogang Fieberbrunn.
 Every successful “Challenger” to earn a challenge badge through Skiline will receive a small reward.

 Thanks to its relatively new link to Fieberbrunn, the Skicircus Saalbach Hinterglemm Leogang Fieberbrunn is now one of the largest ski areas in Austria.
 270km of slopes offer a good amount of beginner and intermediate pistes, as well as some more challenging terrain for advanced skiers and snowboarders including the World Cup track and some steep black pistes up to 3km in length.
 Skiers and snowboarders can enjoy 16 valley runs with sunny southern-facing slopes and views of the Spielberghorn (2044m) and the Leogang Steinberge (2634m).
 In the evening, Saalbach Hinterglemm offers a lively après-ski scene.